kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "A Restaurant has exactly one location"
 * `Restaurant SubClassOf hasCost exactly 1 FinancialResource` <br />
 "A Restaurant has exactly one cost of FinancialResource"
-* `Restaurant SubClassOf hasGeometry exactly 1 Geometry` <br />
+* `Geometry SubClassOf inverse hasGeometry exactly 1 Restaurant` <br />
-"A Restaurant has exactly one geometry"
+"Every Restaurant has exactly one geometry"
-* `Geometry SubClassOf IsLinkedTo exactly 1 restaurant` <br />
-"Geometry is linked to exactly one restaurant"
 * `Geometry SubClassOf hasSerialization some rdsf:Literal` <br />
 "A geometry has a serialization represented by some rdsf:Literal"